ebuyakin/maichat/docs/project_vision.md

 ### Operational Benefits

-**Simplicity**: Single HTML file that works immediately in any modern browser.
+**Simplicity**: Pure client app that runs in any modern browser; built with Vite for local development and bundling.

 **Security**: No server vulnerabilities or attack surfaces.